Below are listed the EBRD's growth forecasts, transition indicators and various macro economic data series. All indicators are listed by name.

 Economic Forecasts and other Regional Economic Prospects data

 EBRD publishes growth forecasts for its countries of operation three times per year together with its Regional Economic Prospects Update.
-The annex tables to this publication also contain other macro economic and financial data.

 Regional Economic Prospects updates